IntroductionThe Wild Coast Track traverses the rugged Turakirae coast between Wellington and the Wairarapa.

 Continuing on the track, you'll pass Barny's Whare, a private bookable hut.
 At a marked junction, the track leaves the main farm track and heads towards the coast and a seal colony.

-The track continues to the main entry and exit gate at the Ōrongorongo River, a car park, and the Wainuiomata Coast Road beyond.
+The track continues to the main entry and exit gate at the Ōrongorongo River, where there is a car park and toilet.
+Beyond this point is the Wainuiomata Coast Road.
+The main gate is a narrow metal squeeze gate designed to keep motorbikes out.

 From Wellington, travel to the end of the Wainuiomata Coast Road.